COv879/Used-Cars-A-Data-Analysis-Exploration/README.md

 # Used-Cars-A-Data-Analysis-Exploration
-This is a Data Exploration bases on a used car dataset
+This is a Data Exploration based on a used car dataset